vitalets/playwright-bdd/docs/getting-started/installation.md

 This package uses `@playwright/test` and `@cucumber/cucumber` as a peer dependencies.
 For brand new projects they will be installed automatically with `playwright-bdd`.
-For existing projects you may need to update them to the latest verions:
+For existing projects you may need to update them to the latest versions:

 ```
 npm i -D @playwright/test@latest @cucumber/cucumber@latest